awslabs/containers-cost-allocation-dashboard/ARCHITECTURE.md

 This project deploys a CronJob controller and a Service Account to each EKS cluster you choose.
 The CronJob controller creates the data collection pod on a schedule.
 These components are used to collect data from Kubecost.
-2. A pipeline that is composed of the following components, which are deployed by this project:
+2. A pipeline that is composed of the following components:
    1. An Amazon S3 bucket that stores the Kubecost data
    2. AWS Glue database, table and crawler
-   3. AWS Secrets Manager secret (created optionally)
-   4. Amazon Athena workgroup
+   3. Amazon Athena workgroup
-   5. Relevant IAM roles and policies
+   4. Relevant IAM roles and policies
+   5. AWS Secrets Manager secret.
+   Optional, used for storing root CA certificate when TLS is enabled on Kubecost frontend container
 3. Amazon QuickSight dashboard, data source and dataset

 Most of the above components are deployed using a Terraform module.
-The K8s resources are deployed using a Helm chart (that is invoked by the Terraform module).
+The K8s resources are deployed using a Helm chart (that is invoked by the Terraform module or by the user).
-The QuickSight dashboard is deployed using a CLI tool.
+The QuickSight dashboard is deployed using the `cid-cmd` CLI tool.
-Deployment instructions can be found in the [Deployment section](DEPLOYMENT.md/.#deployment)
+Deployment instructions can be found in the [DEPLOYMENT.md file](DEPLOYMENT.md)

 ## High-Level Logic

 1. The CronJob K8s controller runs daily and creates a pod that collects cost allocation data from Kubecost.
 It uses the [Kubecost Allocation API](https://docs.kubecost.com/apis/apis-overview/api-allocation) to retrieve the cost allocation data.
 In most cases, it collects the data between 72 hours ago 00:00:00 and 48 hours ago 00:00:00.
 In some cases it may collect more, if it identifies gaps between the data available in Kubecost and in the S3 bucket.
 Once data is collected, it's then converted to a Parquet, compressed and uploaded to an S3 bucket of your choice.
 2. The data is made available in Athena using AWS Glue database, table and crawler.
 The crawler runs daily (using a defined schedule), to create or update partitions.
 3. QuickSight uses the Athena table as a data source to visualize the data.
-The data in the QuickSight dataset is refreshed daily according to a defined.
+The data in the QuickSight dataset is refreshed daily according to a defined schedule.

 ## Authentication Logic